Burnout for Clinicians: When the Therapist Needs Therapy

 Phoebe was thirty-six years old and she had been a marriage and family therapist for eight years when she came to see me.

 She came to me because she was having difficulty connecting with her clients.
-Not technically — she was technically excellent.
+Not technically.
+She was technically excellent.
 She knew when to reflect and when to challenge, when to sit with silence and when to offer interpretation.
 She could track the threads of a session with precision.
 She could hold the frame.
 She was, by every external measure, a good therapist.

 (Name and details have been changed to protect confidentiality.)

 But she had noticed, over the past year, that something was missing.
-She would sit across from a client who was in genuine pain — a woman describing the end of her marriage, a man talking about his childhood — and she would feel, underneath her clinical presence, a kind of flatness.
+She would sit across from a client who was in genuine pain.
+A woman describing the end of her marriage, a man talking about his childhood.
+And she would feel, underneath her clinical presence, a kind of flatness.
 A going-through-the-motions quality.
 She was doing the right things.
 She was not feeling the right things.

 “I can be connected,” she told me in our first session.
 “I can perform connection.
 I’m not sure I know how to be connected in a way that requires me to be seen in return.”

 She had also, she told me, been experiencing chronic fatigue for about eighteen months.
-Not the fatigue of overwork — she had a manageable caseload, by clinical standards.
+Not the fatigue of overwork.
+She had a manageable caseload, by clinical standards.
 A fatigue that was deeper than that.
 A fatigue that did not respond to sleep or rest or vacation.
 A fatigue that was, she suspected, not physical.

 She had not, until she came to see me, considered that the fatigue might be related to the work.
 She was a therapist.
 She knew about compassion fatigue.
 She had taught her graduate students about vicarious trauma.
 She had not applied any of this knowledge to herself.